Turi language

-Turi is an endangered Munda language of India that is closely related to Mundari.
+Turi is an endangered Austroasiatic language of India that belongs to the Kherwarian Munda group.
+Grierson (1906) described that Turi is similar to both Mundari and Santali.
 It is spoken by only half a percent of ethnic Turi, the rest having shifted to Sadri in Jharkhand, Mundari in West Bengal, and Odia in Odisha.
 The Turi are classified as a Scheduled Caste in Jharkhand.

 Distribution

 Osada (1991) lists the following locations where Turi is spoken.